Glovere History, Family Crest & Coats of Arms

 Early Origins of the Glovere family

 Important Dates for the Glovere family

 This web page shows only a small excerpt of our Glovere research.
-Another 265 words (19 lines of text) covering the years 1379, 1296, 1426, 1601, 1602, 1602, 1618, 1688, 1680 and are included under the topic Early Glovere History in all our PDF Extended History products and printed products wherever possible.
+Another 133 words (10 lines of text) covering the years 1379, 1296, 1426, 1601, 1602, 1602, 1618, 1688, 1680 and are included under the topic Early Glovere History in all our PDF Extended History products and printed products wherever possible.